makaroni4/lingo-letter/CONTRIBUTING.md

-# Lingo Email Contribution Guidelines
+# Lingo Letter Contribution Guidelines

-First of all, thank you for your interest in contributing to the Lingo Email :raised_hands: Every form of contribution is appreciated.
+First of all, thank you for your interest in contributing to the Lingo Letter :raised_hands: Every form of contribution is appreciated.
 From issues to pull requests and documentation.

-Please, check out [existing issues](https://github.com/makaroni4/lingo-email/issues) before you open a new one.
+Please, check out [existing issues](https://github.com/makaroni4/lingo-letter/issues) before you open a new one.

 ## Bugs and Features

-If you have a **question**, **feature request** or a **bug report** simply create a [new issue](https://github.com/makaroni4/lingo-email/issues/new/choose).
+If you have a **question**, **feature request** or a **bug report** simply create a [new issue](https://github.com/makaroni4/lingo-letter/issues/new/choose).

 ## Pull Requests

-Before submitting a substantial PR, please, open a [new issue](https://github.com/makaroni4/lingo-email/issues/new/choose).
+Before submitting a substantial PR, please, open a [new issue](https://github.com/makaroni4/lingo-letter/issues/new/choose).
 Let's discuss and plan it first. :pray:

 ### :mag: Anatomy of a great PR